 You have a misbehaving child, prone to tantrums and disagreeability.
 You don’t seem to be able to get him to do as he is told.
 It’s always a battle to get him to do what you want.

 Who do you turn to for help and advice?
-Teachers, behavioural scientists, parental coaches, grandparents, psychologists, medical professionals may all have something that they can offer but – perhaps rather surprisingly – the real expert on improving a child’s behaviour is the successful sales executive.
+Teachers, behavioural scientists, parental coaches, grandparents, psychologists, and medical professionals may all have something that they can offer, but – perhaps rather surprisingly – the real expert on improving a child’s behaviour is the successful sales executive.

 They’re the people you should be taking advice from and seeking to emulate.
 They have the skills and expertise to shape and manage behaviours.
-They can get the stubborn to yield; the antagonistic to acquiesce; the uninterested to engage.
+They can get the stubborn to yield, the antagonistic to acquiesce, and the uninterested to engage.
 They are experts in human behaviour; in the manoeuvring and manipulating of others towards a desired end.

-Expressed like this, it makes the whole process, particularly in relation to children, seem rather disdainful and underhand.
+Expressed like this, the whole process, particularly in relation to children, seems rather disdainful and underhanded.
 It isn’t.
-The reality is that both the sales person and the customer have a need (one to buy and one to sell) – the sales person is merely seeking to ensure that the needs of both parties are fulfilled.
+The reality is that both the salesperson and the customer have a need (one to buy and one to sell) – the salesperson is merely seeking to ensure that the needs of both parties are fulfilled.

-The best sales people are not those who get one-over on the customer but are the sales people that conclude the deal with the customer also leaving happy – a win-win situation.
-After all, the sales person knows it’s the best way to getting extra business, repeat business and, following recommendation, new business.
+The best salespeople are not those who get one over on the customer, but those who close the deal with the customer, leaving them happy – a win-win situation.
+After all, the salesperson knows it’s the best way to get extra business, repeat business, and, through recommendations, new business.

 Parents have a similar underlying motivation.
-They want to achieve what they need to do but they also want it to be a positive and favourable experience for the child.
+They want to achieve what needs to be done, but also want it to be a positive, favourable experience for the child.

-Therefore, the sales person and the parent are operating with the same intent.
-Hence, the suggestion that parents can learn a lot from sales people.
+Therefore, the salesperson and the parent share the same intent.
+Hence, the suggestion that parents can learn a lot from salespeople.

-In observing sales people, there are two things to notice.
-Firstly, their general behaviour and manner in relation to the customer and secondly, the actual techniques they use to get a sale.
+In observing salespeople, there are two things to notice.
+Firstly, their general behaviour and manner towards the customer, and secondly, the actual techniques they use to secure a sale.

-The first part of any successful sale is the building of a relationship between the sales person and the customer.
-Without that relationship it is unlikely that any sale will be forthcoming.
-Similarly, between parent and child if the relationship is weak, strained or false then the bond will be tenuous and parents will struggle to control their child.
+The first part of any successful sale is the building of a relationship between the salesperson and the customer.
+Without that relationship, it is unlikely that any sale will be forthcoming.
+Similarly, between parent and child, if the relationship is weak, strained, or false, the bond will be tenuous, and parents will struggle to control their child.

-That is why parents should devote time, effort and resources towards building a durable and resolute relationship with their child.
+That is why parents should devote time, effort, and resources to building a durable, resolute relationship with their child.
 It is the surest way to nourish good behaviour.
-Sales people go to great lengths to initiate, develop and sustain the relationship they have with their customer.
-Parents must realise that they too have to work at maintaining and strengthening the parent/child bond.
+Salespeople go to great lengths to initiate, develop, and sustain relationships with their customers.
+Parents must realise that they, too, have to work at maintaining and strengthening the parent-child bond.

-In terms of their general behaviours, sales people have specific ways of working in order to ensure that they establish the right sort of customer relationship.
+In terms of their general behaviours, salespeople have specific ways of working to ensure they establish the right kind of customer relationship.

-Similarly, when interacting with a child, parents need to adopt child-friendly behaviours – such as lowering themselves to the child’s height and being more expressive in their facial movements.
+Similarly, when interacting with a child, parents need to adopt child-friendly behaviours, such as lowering themselves to the child’s level and being more expressive with their facial expressions.
 Such actions make the parent seem more agreeable.
 It lessens the divide between parent and child.

 “What have you been doing today?” rather than “Did you go to the park today?”